Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 Arguments For Celebrating Mawlid

-• Expressions of Love: Proponents argue that Mawlid is an expression of love and reverence for the Prophet Muhammad (pbuh), which is encouraged in Islam.
+1. Expressions of Love and Reverence: Proponents of Mawlid argue that it is an expression of love and respect for the Prophet Muhammad (pbuh), which is encouraged in Islam.
+They cite the importance of honoring the Prophet as a way of strengthening one’s faith.

 Arguments Against Celebrating Mawlid

-• Lack of Explicit Evidence: There is no direct evidence from the Qur’an or Hadith prescribing the celebration of the Prophet’s birthday.
+2. Lack of Direct Evidence: Those against Mawlid note that there is no direct evidence from the Qur’an or Hadith that prescribes the celebration of the Prophet’s birthday.
+They argue that the absence of such practices in early Islamic history suggests it is not required or endorsed by Islamic law.

 References from Qur’an and Sunnah

-To understand the Islamic perspective on Mawlid, it is essential to look at the primary sources of Islamic law: the Qur’an and the Sunnah.
+To understand the Islamic perspective on Mawlid, it is essential to examine the core sources of Islamic law: the Qur’an and the Sunnah (the Prophet’s teachings).

 Qur’anic Perspective